Khudian: Medical facilities

 Khudian has government-run Rural Health Center, located in Bhaghbanpura area.
 It has an area of 4 acres of land and was established in August 1985.
 Prior to that, a Government Dispensary was working near to old Town Committee office.
 This health facility is open 24/7 and includes basic facilities such as outdoor patient department, X-ray, dental unit, laboratory, operation theatre, along with an ambulance.
 The town also an EPI vaccination centre for the children.

 Khudian also has a Civil Veterinary Hospital in Himmat Pura area which offers a range of services includes treatment and vaccination.

 Khudian also has over 10 private hospitals which include, among others: Javed Hospital, Khursheed Mukhtar Memorial Hospital, Aslam Hospital, Ali Hospital, Liaqat Medical Centre, Yaseen Medical Centre, Tayyab Shaheed Hospital, Buraq Baloch Hospital, Khawaja Ahad Hospital, Usman Medical and Dental Clinic.

 Al Rahman Welfare Foundation is running Alfalah Free Dispensary in the town since December 2013, which offers basic health check-up by a qualified doctor and medicines, absolutely free of charge.
 Alfalah Free Dispensary has provided free medical facility to over 170,000 patients in first seven years of its operation i.e. between 2013- 2020.

 Post office

 Khudian Post Office was established in 1834.
 Its post code is 55030.
 In addition to regular postal and Postal Saving Bank services, this post office works agent location Western Union.

 In addition, several courier companies have their offices in the town such as TCS, Leopards, SkyNet and others.

-NADRA office

-The National Database & Registration Authority (NADRA) has its office in Khudian Khas which offers national registration facilities such as issuance of National ID Card (CNIC), Smart Cards, Child Registration Certificate, Family Registration Certificate etc.

-Canal Colony

-Khudian Khas has a Canal Colony on the outskirts of the town, which was established in the colonial times.
-It is a land area of several acres and has a beautiful rest house.

-A degree college for girls is now built in the Canal Colony, named Govt Degree College for Women.